tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\79 Adding the Nav Bar HTML code
+Section 6\80 Styling the navbar
-- Adding the html navbar code example from bootstrap example page
+- Adding more style for nav-bar component
+- adding value to nav-bar css to give some style the shopping cart